Rostaen/goblin-slayer-ttrpg/README.md

 # Installation

-To install and use the Goblin Slayer system for Foundry VTT, please (visit my Ko-Fi page)[https://ko-fi.com/dndcrexposed] to support my efforts and to get a link for system installation and auto updates.
+To install and use the Goblin Slayer system for Foundry VTT, please (visit my Ko-Fi page)[https://ko-fi.com/dndcrexposed] to support my efforts and to get a link for Foundry system installation and auto updates.

 Otherwise, you may manually install the system.
 To do so, you must clone or extract this repository into the `Data/systems/gs` folder.
 You may do this by cloning the repository or downloading a zip archive from the `<> Code` button above.